Top 10 Most Beautiful Places to Visit in Norway

 1. Lofoten Island

 Lofoten was the name of the island Vestvagoya in the first place.
 Then it became the name of the chain of islands.
 Attached to the mainland next to the sequence of bridges and tunnels, the Peninsula is home to photographed pastures and shields of fjords around.
 Nevertheless, the archipelago lies within the Arctic circle, it experiences one of the world’s raised temperature divergence relative to its high altitude.

-The small towns and villages in Lofoten, Norway have a pair of tourists destinations like the Viking Museum, War Museum, and traditional fisherman’s chamber too.
+The small towns and villages in Lofoten, Norway have a pair of tourist destinations like the Viking Museum, War Museum, and traditional fisherman’s chamber too.
 Sharp peaks protected by snow and ample bird species transfigure the Lofoten islands to one of considerable Norway’s places.
 This chain of islands has awesome nature, including magical lakes, lofty peaks, and photographed Kvalvika Beach.

 A group of islands called Svalbard is located between the Arctic Ocean, Barents Sea, Greenland Sea, and the Norwegian Sea.
 The amalgamated population is less than 3000, more or less of which is all-out in the main communities of Longearben and Barenburg on Spitsbergen.

 The subpolar peninsula of Svalbard, Norway is an accurate place in proximity to the heart.
 Therefore, it is no surprise that Svalbard has much more to do in the summer and winter months that bring off the bells of the snow.

 Oslo is a commander city of the European Council and the European Commission of multicultural cities project.
 Norway’s capital Oslo has green hills and massifs around it.
 Moreover, it is placed in a striking spot at the end of the Oslo fjords and has a wealth of lakes and islands at hand.

 Possessing outstanding museums like Viking ship museum, and art galleries are specifically attractive to inspect.
 So, take a look at these monumental places, if you love the artwork, and make a trip to Norway memorable.